 Site 9 – Bluff Erosion & Soldier Pile Walls

 The two erosion issues endangering the stability of the Chiniak Highway bridges and road embankment are: 1) erosion occurring along coastal bluffs with have steepened causing mass sliding and slumping adjacent to the highway, and 2) erosion occurring at bridges and culverts from flood events and river activity.
 This project will address these issues by installing abutment and bank protection at several bridges along the route, adding new culverts and erosion protection, reestablishing ditches, installing retaining walls and realigning the highway where feasible and necessary.
-Project work is expected to be complete in summer 2020.
+Project work is expected to be complete in October 2020.